 Sanchez should know.
 Not only does she help clients get back to work after long absences, she has also experienced work gaps herself — back when she was a new mom with her first daughter and, more recently, to care for her kids when COVID-19 hit.
-But there are ways to get over that doubt, stand out and land a new job after an employment gap.
+But there are ways to stand out and land a new job after an employment gap.
 Here are some tips from the pros.

 INCLUDE SKILLS ON YOUR RESUME THAT YOU'VE ACQUIRED ON YOUR BREAK

 Your first task is to get the attention of recruiters with a great resume and cover letter.
 How you write your resume should depend on how much time you’ve taken off, says Ronda Ansted, career consultant and the creator of My Career Design Studio.
 “If the absence is for less than a year, I wouldn't suggest doing anything special on your resume,” she says.

 If you do have a gap longer than a year, that doesn’t mean you haven’t been gaining relevant experience.
 Ansted encourages clients to emphasize volunteer work (particularly leadership roles), online classes you’ve taken that have expanded your skill set and any freelance work you may have done.